-Picard maintained that media coverage of science stories is important for several reasons, but the first of these is attention is fierce.
+Picard maintained that media coverage of science stories is important for several reasons, but the first of these is that the popular media is the main source of information for the public.
+He pointed out that competition for the public's attention is fierce.
 As well, individuals have a limited attention span for information.
 Most do not have access to, or an interest in, scientific journals and it is unreasonable to expect extensive sharing of medical information on a variety of topics during brief annual check-ups with the family doctor - the only available face-to-face source.
 The reality, according to Picard, is that television, newspapers, and the Internet are the primary public information sources.